 And then, in Luther's ceremony, the infant is asked, "Doest thou renounce the devil and all his works and nature?"
 The parents answer, "Yes."
 "Doest thou believe in God the Father, in Jesus Christ, His Son, in the Holy Spirit, and the one Christian Church?"
 These were asked of the infant.
 The parents say, "Yes."
 The child is then baptized, and then the concluding prayer: The Almighty God hath begotten thee anew, through water and the Holy Spirit, and has forgiven thee all thy sins.
 Amen.
 Why, that's salvation.
 Infant salvation, through water.

+The Reformed Church has moved some beyond that.
+They believe that when adults turn to Christ, they are to be sprinkled because they now are - so they do have adult sprinkling - they now have come into a covenant relationship to God.
+And then, when they have children, their children are automatically included in the covenant of grace and they are to be baptized when they're born, as little members of the covenant.
+Later, they are confirmed as actual members, after satisfactorily answering the questions in the catechism.
+That's what's usually called confirmation.
+No such thing is taught in Scripture.
+Children born into this world are not somehow introduced, by virtue of their birth, into the covenant of salvation.
+And, there's nothing about baptism with children at all.
+All of this stuff clouds the issue.
 And so, so many people say, "Oh well.
 There's so many views of baptism.
 I don't want to make an issue out of it." and the devil gains the day, doesn't he?
 This is not complex, this isn't brain surgery.
 Even I understand this.
 This is very straightforward stuff.
 I'll tell you, in the next message, you're going to find it fascinating when I talk to you about where infant baptism came from and you see why it even was developed.
 It had nothing to do with the Bible.
 You know, during the time of the Reformation too, they thought that - they were so into infant baptism that anybody who got rebaptized after they'd been baptized as an infant was in some trouble.
 They were called Anabaptists because they got rebaptized.
 They came to the conviction that infant baptism was wrong and you needed to be baptized as an adult believer.
 They were rebaptized.
 And in so doing, they were sort of slapping the face of the religious hierarchy, the national church, and the Reformation produced national churches, governmental churches that, in many cases, weren't much better than the Roman Catholic nations.
 They had literally Protestant countries where the church exercised great political pressure and power.
 And many times the Anabaptists were persecuted and sometimes executed by Reformers.
 Hard to imagine.